 My work focuses on modelling user behaviour from internet clickstream data.
 During my PhD at the University of Amsterdam I used temporal probabilistic models to perform activity recognition for health monitoring elderly, you can find my PhD thesis here.
 I did my postdoc with the Activity Recognition and Ambient Sensing (ARAS) group at the Boğaziçi University in Istanbul, Turkey.
+And I worked as a senior researcher at AGT International, a smart city solutions provider.

 My publications can best be seen as answers to the following questions: